heroku/sparoku-status/README.md

 This is a firmware for Spark Core with [Button](https://www.spark.io/button) to make the device ready to work with Sparoku Drains.

+It relies on [SparkButton](https://github.com/jenesaisdiq/SparkButton) to control the lights on the button shield.

 ## Setup: